aptech/tspdlib/docs/bng_panic.rst

 Purpose
 ----------------

-Panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.
-Computes the Pe test on ADF p-values found in Bai & Ng (2004).
+Computes the Pe test on ADF p-values found in Bai & Ng (2004) using panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.

 Format
 ----------------